-Roasted Tomato Risotto is a simple but luxurious meatless meal that’s naturally gluten free and delicious.
+Roasted Tomato Risotto is a simple but luxurious meatless recipe that’s naturally gluten free and delicious.
+This easy Italian rice dish is an elegant side dish or light meal.

 I have a weakness for tomatoes on the vine.
 I think we all do, that’s why they are coming up with varieties that stay attached to their stems longer.
 It gives us the illusion that we just went out to the back forty and snipped them for dinner.
 Some of my favorites are these ‘strawberry’ tomatoes.
 You can actually roast them right on the vine.

-Small tomatoes are perfect for roasting.
-Since you don’t cut them their juices stay (mostly) inside and the skins develop great flavor.
+Roasting intensifies the flavor of all veggies, and tomatoes are no exception.
+I like to roast smaller tomatoes whole; because you don’t cut them their juices stay (mostly) inside and the skins develop great flavor.

 - You want to take your tomatoes just to the brink of charring.
 They’ll burst open and collapse, but if you let them go too far they’ll release all their precious juices into the oven instead of into your risotto